-Central American and Venezuelan Regulation
+Central American Regulation

-Gruma Centroamérica and the Venezuelan Companies are subject to regulation in each country in which they operate.
-We believe that Gruma Centroamérica and the Venezuelan Companies are currently in compliance with all applicable legal requirements in all material respects.
-See "Section 1.3.4.
-Risk Factors-Risks Related to Venezuela."
+Gruma Centroamérica is subject to regulation in each country in which it operates.
+We believe that Gruma Centroamérica is currently in compliance with all applicable legal requirements in all material respects.

 Asia and Oceania Regulation

 GRUMA Asia - Oceania is subject to regulation in each country in which it operates a.
 We believe that we are currently in compliance with all applicable legal requirements in all material respects.